ExactTarget/fuelux/README.md

 **Please note this currently is a WIP.
-Bower does not point to v3.
-The `dist` folder is not versioned.**
+Bower does not point to version 3.0.0.
+The `dist` folder may not be versioned, nor up to date.
+Please build via grunt before using.**

 #FuelUX